DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/custom-directive.md

 }
 ```

-Renderer2 allows us to adjust the style of our Input element from typescript and listen for the `keydown` event on our input element.
+Renderer2 allows us to adjust the style of our input element from typescript and listen for the `keydown` event on our input element.

 And it meets the requirements (click to view on YouTube)